fabianpsalazar/top_songs/README.md

 # Python Backend Developer Test

-This repository is a backend challenge proposed for the python developer vacancy.
+This repository is a backend challenge.

 Thank you in advance for the opportunity to present this test!